View Donna Baxter's Notice on JSOnline.com and share memories

 New Berlin - (nee Schimelfenyg) Born October 29, 1935 and welcomed into the arms of Jesus on Holy Thursday, April 9, 2020, at age 84.

 Donna was an extraordinary lady.
 She was strong, vivacious, and super fun!
 She retired from Michael Best & Friedrich LLP, after over 30 years of service.
-She loved gardening, antiques, decorating, cooked the most delicious gourmet meals, and the best cheesecakes.
+She loved antiques, decorating, cooked the most delicious gourmet meals, and the best cheesecakes, and was an award-winning gardener.
 Her knack for decorating Christmas trees was amazing.
 Her zest for life showed in all she did, and her smile was beautiful.
 She will certainly be missed and remembered by all her family, friends and past colleagues.

 She was an extraordinary mother who raised 4 children: Lesa, Michael (Julie), Scott, and Shelley (Tom).
 She loved her grandchildren and great-grandchildren dearly: Janet (Brandon), Michael Paul (Antoinette), Michelle, Elizabeth (Cody), Jordan, Alexandrea, Nicole, Lauren, Samantha, Lily, Jake, Audrey, Nevaeh, Brandon, Jr., Aiden, Carson, Ava Riley, Ava Rose.
 She is preceded in death by her parents, Wenzel and Josephine Schimelfenyg, her brother Donald and her cherished dachshund Wenzel.
 Further survived by her loving sister Nancy (David) Precour, her sister-in-law Janet and several cousins, nieces and nephews.